Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 ## Conclusion
 Duration: 1

 Congratulations!
-You used Snowflake to peform natural language processing on email files.
+You used Snowflake to perform natural language processing on email files.

 ### What we've covered
 - Accessing external data with an __External Stage__